 In a digital age such as the one we live in, there is quite simply no longer a need to take 6 to 8 weeks to deliver on your promise to your most valuable stakeholders – your customers and customers.
 Reward the front line sellers in your channels quickly, and they will remember you and your products.
 Reward your consumers quickly and they will remember your brand when their friends are asking for how they like their new product, or (better yet) asking for a recommendation.
 (And remember how many of these conversations are now taking place in social media with an increasing number of eyeballs on them!)

 What it all boils down to is when Neo gives Jason what he wants (good behaviour) he gets what he wants, which is that treat he now associates with his changed behaviour.

-When you give your sales people their spiffs in a timely fashion, you get what you want – they remember that you care about keeping your promise to them and they change their behaviour by remembering your brand more often.
-When you pay out rebates as quickly as possible, you give consumer what they want which is to get on with enjoying their new purchase without the burden of an extensive, paper-heavy and unduly drawn-out process.
+When you give your salespeople their spiffs in a timely fashion, you get what you want – they remember that you care about keeping your promise to them and they change their behaviour by remembering your brand more often.
+When you pay out rebates as quickly as possible, you give consumers what they want which is to get on with enjoying their new purchase without the burden of an extensive, paper-heavy and unduly drawn-out process.

 So when is an incentive not an incentive?
 When nobody gets what they want.

 Jason is the Content and Community guy at 360Incentives.com Connect with Jason on Twitter @JayKing71, LinkedIn or Google+ 360 is changing the world of incentives.
 To find out how, book a call with us now!